EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ```

 It is heavily modularized so that you only pull in the integrations for the technologies used in your project.
-We want to use the Typesafe config format, so we import everything from that module.
+We want to use the Typesafe config format, so we import everything from that module:

 ```scala 3 mdoc:silent
 import zio.*